wjade/zmk-keyboard-cornix/README.md

-# ZMK Shield Cornix
+# ZMK Keyboard for  Cornix

-This shield has been tested with Cornix using ZMK and provides full split-role configuration, battery power management, and Bluetooth central/peripheral setup per ZMK split guidelines
+This community firmwarw has been tested with Cornix using ZMK and provides full split-role configuration, battery power management, and Bluetooth central/peripheral setup per ZMK split guidelines

 ![image](images/cornix_with_dongle.png)